grill-lab/TaskMAD/gcp_deployment/README.md

    \GroundedKnowledgeInterface  # search component
 ```

 Future versions of TaskMAD will merge the `woz` and `search` components into the TaskMAD repository.

+### Pre-deployment steps

 Before continuing to deploy TaskMAD:
 * Follow the documentation on configuring a Firebase instance and creating a JSON configuration file (this will need to be loaded by the `core` component)
-* Perform a local deployment with Minikube and check for any initial problems with building and running the various Docker images (`TODO`: the docs won't currently cover the wizard and search API deployments)
+* (optionally) Perform a local deployment with Minikube and check for any initial problems with building and running the various Docker images (`TODO`: the docs won't currently cover the wizard and search API deployments)
 * If necessary, create a new Google Cloud project through the [Cloud Console](https://console.cloud.google.com) to host the deployment
 * You will also need to [enable billing on your account](https://console.cloud.google.com/billing/) as the deployment will incur costs (although you can use free trial period for testing)
 * Ensure you have a domain available which can be used to direct traffic to each of the components

 ## Deploying with the script